Jarod Lucas: Personal life

 Lucas' father, Jeff, played college basketball at Hawaii and serves as head coach for Los Altos High School.
+He went to Grazide Elementary School and Mesa Robles Middle School.
 His mother Christina played volleyball in high school.
 His younger brother, Jordan, is a standout volleyball player at Los Altos and has represented the United States at the youth level.
-Lucas is of Filipino descent.
+Lucas is of Filipino descent from his mother side.